project-graveyard/blog/content/about.md

 ![codereviewshop](/images/logo.webp)

 CodeReviewShop is my medium of giving back to the community.
-I do not just want to see people getting by with programming, I want to see people grow with a solid foundation of the concepts and tools we use in the industry.
+I do not just want to see students getting by with programming, I want to see students grow with a solid foundation of the concepts and tools we use in the industry.
 For an overview of our services, check out our [website](https://codereviewshop.web.app).

 {{< notice success >}}
 Take small steps, leave no gaps, everything makes sense.